Mixed motivic sheaves (and weights for them) exist if 'ordinary' mixed motives do: Abstract

 \section{Abstract}

-The goal of this paper is to prove: if certain 'standard' conjectures on motives over algebraically closed fields hold, then over any 'reasonable' $S$ there exists a {\it motivic} $t$-structure for the category $\dmcs$ of relative Voevodsky's motives (being more precise, for the Beilnson motives described by Cisinski and Deglise).
-If $S$ is an equicharacteristic scheme, then the heart of this $t$-structure (the category of {\it mixed motivic sheaves} over $S$) is endowed with a {\it weight filtration} with semi-simple factors.
-We also prove a certain 'motivic decomposition theorem' (assuming the conjectures mentioned) and characterize semi-simple motivic sheaves over $S$ in terms of those over its residue fields.
+The goal of this paper is to prove: if certain 'standard' conjectures on motives over algebraically closed fields hold, then over any 'reasonable' scheme $S$ there exists a {\it motivic} $t$-structure for the category $\dmcs$ of relative Voevodsky's motives (being more precise, for the Beilinson motives described by Cisinski and Deglise).
+If $S$ is of finite type over a field, then the heart of this $t$-structure (the category of {\it mixed motivic sheaves} over $S$) is endowed with a {\it weight filtration} with semisimple factors.
+We also prove a certain 'motivic decomposition theorem' (assuming the conjectures mentioned) and characterize semisimple motivic sheaves over $S$ in terms of those over its residue fields.

 Our main tool is the theory of {\it weight structures}.
 We actually prove somewhat more than the existence of a weight filtration for mixed motivic sheaves: we prove that the motivic $t$-structure is {\it transversal} to the Chow weight structure for $\dmcs$ (that was introduced previously by D. H\'ebert and the author).
 We also deduce several properties of mixed motivic sheaves from this fact.
 Our reasoning relies on the degeneration of {\it Chow-weight spectral sequences} for 'perverse \'etale homology' (that we prove unconditionally); this statement also yields the existence of the {\it Chow-weight filtration} for such (co)homology that is strictly restricted by ('motivic') morphisms.